jaysylvester/citizen/README.md

 The `args` object contains the following objects:

-- `config`:       citizen config settings
+- `config` citizen config settings
-- `request`:      The inital request object received by the server
+- `request` The inital request object received by the server
-- `response`:     The response object sent by the server
+- `response` The response object sent by the server
-- `route`:        Details of the route, such as the requested URL and the name of the route (controller)
+- `route` Details of the route, such as the requested URL and the name of the route (controller)
-- `url`:          Any URL parameters that were passed (See "Routing and URLs" above)
+- `url` Any URL parameters that were passed (See "Routing and URLs" above)
-- `content`:      An empty object where you can place content that will be delivered to the view
-- `form`:         Data collected from a POST, if available
+- `form` Data collected from a POST, if available
-- `cookie`:       An object containing any cookies that were sent with the request
+- `cookie` An object containing any cookies that were sent with the request
-- `session`:      An object containing any session variables
+- `session` An object containing any session variables

 In addition to having access to these objects within your controller, they are also passed to your view context automatically so you can use them within your Handlebars templates (more details in the Views section).